ahmedabadawi/uml2svg/readme.md

         {
-            "order": "// Numeric order of the message", "message": "// title of the message call (displayed over the arrow)", "callerActor": "// name/title of the caller or requestor actor", "caleeActor": "// name/title of the calee actor", "type": " // call/return also can be request/response.
+            "order": "// Numeric order of the message", "message": "// title of the message call (displayed over the arrow)", "callerActor": "// name/title of the caller or requester actor", "calleeActor": "// name/title of the callee actor", "type": " // call/return also can be request/response.
 The call or request are represented by a solid line while return or response are represented by a dashed line.
 When omitted the default is request",